weimin3/weimin3.github-io/_Python/1_Basic_Syntax.md

 # Boolean literal
 is_active = True
 ```
-In the code above, 10, "Alice", and "True" are all literals.
+In the code above, 10, "Alice", and True are all literals.

 # Comments